philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Edit Selected Manual** – Loads the content of a selected Manual into the "Custom Template" text area for viewing and editing.

-**Delete Selected Manual** – Removes the currently selected Manual from the server.
+**Delete Selected Manual** – Removes the selected Manual from the server.

 **Custom Template** – Paste a medical note, an EPIC SmartPhrase, or the content of a Manual you've loaded for editing.
 If this area contains content, it will be used as the primary template.